QEF/SternheimerGW/test-suite/overview.md

 Evaluate the GW correction for C using the direct solver, imaginary frequency integration, and full frequency integration for W.
+Then evaluate the GW correction with a full frequency integration along the real axis.
+In the first part, we use the padecont flag to go to the real axis, in the second part, we restart and use the paderobust flag.

 The following SGW features are tested by this case

 * evaluate the dielectric function on the imaginary axis
 * full frequency integration using Pade approximation to interpolate
+* obtain the Green's function on the real axis
 * obtain the Green's function on the imaginary axis
 * use the multishift solver to obtain the Green's function
 * convolute G and W on the imaginary axis to obtain self energy
 * overcome the divergence of the Coulomb potential with spherical truncation
 * evaluate the quasi particle eigenvalues using the Z factor
 * obtain the frequency dependent spectral function for all bands
+* restart from previously calculated W

 Test case: sgw\_si
 ------------------